NIRD - National Infrastructure for Research Data

 The NIRD infrastructure offers Storage services, Archiving services and processing capacity for computing on the stored data.
 See the Research Data page for an overview of the services.

-To gain access to the storage services, a formal application is needed.
+To gain access to the storage services, a formal application is required.
 The process is explained at the User Access page.

 Access to the Project data storage area is through front-end (login) node: